appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/application-errors.md

 Unable to find user <email>
 ```

-The error indicates that the email provided to reset the password is not registered with Appsmith.
+The error indicates that the email provided to reset the password isn't registered with Appsmith.

 You can fix the error by providing an email that has been used to register with Appsmith before.
 Alternatively, any new un-registered email can be used to create a new account using the sign-up option.